joshwashywash/joshwashywash.github.io/src/content/blog/math-map-range.md

 to the range _[0 / (b - a), b / (b - a)]_ or _[0, b / (b - a)]_.

-A consequence of this is that _a_ and _b_ must not be the same because _b - a_ would equal 0 and you'd be dividing by 0.
-If you we're dealing with such a range, You'd only be mapping one number to a range and it would be ambiguous where in the range that number would fall.
+A consequence of this is that _a_ and _b_ must not be the same because _b - a_ would equal 0, and you'd be dividing by 0.
+If one we're dealing with such a range, You'd only be mapping one number to a range, and it would be ambiguous where in the range that number would fall.
 The range _[a, b]_ where b = a is the same as _[a, a]_ which is just the number _a_.
-Does _a_ get mapped to the low end, the high end, or somewhere inbetween?
+Does _a_ get mapped to the low end, the high end, or somewhere in-between?
 There's no _b_ to determine where _a_ should map to.

 Following along, the range _[0, 255]_ maps to _[0 / (255 - 0), 255 / (255 - 0)]_